KillrVideo/killrvideo.github.io/src/site/docs/guides/docker.md

 # Docker and Infrastructure Dependencies

+TODO: remove etcd references, change description of killrvideo-docker-common.
+We have a different list of environment variables now

 In KillrVideo, we offer microservice implementations in multiple programming languages, but each of these implementations have a base common set of dependencies they need in order to be a functional reference application.
 Those base dependencies are: